Loading...

 Top reasons for healthcare claim denials

-Here are the top three claim denial reasons and how automation and artificial intelligence (AI) can efficiently solve them.
+Here are the top three claim denial reasons and how automation and AI can solve them:

 Not only is the prior authorization process complex, but it is also costly, laborious, and time-consuming to navigate successfully.
-According to the 2022 AMA Prior Authorization (PA) physician survey, physicians and their staff work on prior authorizations twice weekly.
+According to the 2023 AMA Prior Authorization Physician Survey, physicians and their staff spend 12 hours per week completing prior authorizations, with almost all reporting physician burnout as a result.
 Providers must stay on top of frequent changes to payer policies, and staff must use multiple payer portals to track authorization requests.
-Unsurprisingly, authorizations are among the top three claim denial reasons for 48% of respondents in the State of Claims 2022 survey.
+Unsurprisingly, authorizations are among the top three claim denial reasons for 36% of respondents in the State of Claims survey.

 As with any challenge involving digital systems “talking” to one another, authorizations are a great use case for automation.
 Automation can be used to check payer policy changes, alert staff when prior authorization is needed, gather relevant documentation, and review authorization requests for accuracy.
 This significantly reduces the burden on staff and minimizes the risk of claims being submitted without the necessary authorizations in place.

-Automation can also be used to check the accuracy of other aspects of the claim.
-These solutions can check for duplicate charges and missing fields and ensure patient information is correct and typo-free.
-A tool like Claim Scrubber can help providers prepare error-free claims for processing by reviewing each line of the claim before it’s submitted.
-ClaimSource® can help providers manage the entire claims cycle by creating custom work queues and automating claims processing to ensure that claims are clean the first time.
+For example, Claim Scrubber helps providers prepare error-free claims for processing by reviewing each line of the claim before it’s submitted.
+ClaimSource® helps providers manage the entire claims cycle by creating custom work queues and automating claims processing to ensure that claims are clean the first time.

-Healthcare organizations and providers increasingly appreciate digital technology’s role in improving claims management.
-The right automation and analytics can significantly improve the speed and accuracy of claim submissions.
-For example, with Denials Workflow Manager, providers can track claim status and appeals and quickly identify those that need to be followed up on.
-Automation eliminates the need for manual review, while analysis and reporting give staff insights into the root causes of denials so they can optimize performance.
+This is exactly what Denial Workflow Manager is designed to do.
+It enables providers to track claim status and appeals and quickly identify those that need to be followed up on.
+It eliminates the need for manual review, while analysis and reporting give staff insights into the root causes of denials to optimize performance.

-This solution can be integrated with tools like Enhanced Claim Status, which sends automatic status requests based on the type of claim and specific payer timeframes, generating accurate adjudication reports within 24-72 hours to accelerate the revenue cycle.
-The output can be viewed in ClaimSource to streamline workflows and manage the claims process in a single online application.
+This solution can be integrated with tools like Enhanced Claim Status, which sends automatic status requests based on the type of claim and specific payer timeframes.
+It generates accurate adjudication reports within 24-72 hours to accelerate the revenue cycle.
+The output is viewable in ClaimSource to streamline workflows and manage the claims process in a single online application.

 Automation and digital technology are also valuable counterweights to the shortage of qualified staff.
-More than half (53%) of respondents in the State of Claims 2022 survey said that staff shortages continue to slow submission speed and undercut the efficient resubmission of denials.
+While staffing shortages aren’t as high on the list of concerns as in previous years, they remain a stubborn problem.
 By reducing the need for manual input, claims management can be accelerated while freeing staff to focus their attention where it matters most.
-For these reasons, 52% of respondents said they’d upgraded or replaced previous claims process technology in the last 12 months.

 AI solutions for reducing claim denials